2graphic/sinap-ide/app/components/graph-editor/README.md

 # Discussion
+For deleting graph components, it would be better to have a global keybinding with the keybind activation event calling some method to delete the selected components.
+It may be better to have such functionality outside of the graph editor component.

-- Special drawing start/final nodes should be the concern of the plugin; the graph editor should not have to be aware of _any_ type information or behavior properties of any of the drawable elements.
+Special drawing start/final nodes should be the concern of the plugin; the graph editor should not have to be aware of _any_ type information or behavior properties of any of the drawable elements.

-- `backgroundColor` should not be a property of a `DrawableGraph`; it should be a property of the graph editor component.
+`backgroundColor` should not be a property of a `DrawableGraph`; it should be a property of the graph editor component.

 # TODO
+- Change the drawing behavior of `moveEdge`.
 - Update hit detection.
+- Make it so that if any part of a component is caught within the selection box, it is selected.
 - Drawable elements need to update geometry based on properties [^This is related to property binding.].
   - Node Position